Instant Pot Spaghetti is easy, one pot and ready in 30 minutes! Brown the meat, add uncooked pasta, sauce and voila!

 This should help, although there may still be clumps after cooking.
 Just stir with tongs and use a fork to separate them.

-What if my spaghetti is still undercooked?
+What if my Instant Pot spaghetti is still undercooked?

 Can I use jarred pasta sauce or my own meat sauce recipe?